rmudra22/Data-Science-Portfolio/Project 1 - Greenhouse Gas Emissions Analysis/README.md

+# Greenhouse Gas Emissions Analysis in Ukraine (2016-2021)
+## Installation

+To work with this project, follow these steps:

+- Download and Install Anaconda Navigator: Visit the Anaconda website and download the Anaconda distribution suitable for your operating system.
+Follow the installation instructions provided on the website to install Anaconda Navigator.
+- Launch Anaconda Navigator: After installing Anaconda Navigator, launch the application.
+You can typically find it in your applications menu or by searching for "Anaconda Navigator" in your system's search bar.
+- Create or Activate an Environment: Before opening the project, ensure you have created or activated an environment in Anaconda Navigator where you want to work on the project.
+If you're unsure how to do this, refer to the Anaconda Navigator documentation or tutorials on managing environments.
+- Install Required Packages: Once you have your environment set up, ensure that it includes the necessary packages for the project, such as Pandas and Seaborn.
+You can install these packages directly within Anaconda Navigator.
+Once you've launched Anaconda Navigator, navigate to the "Environments" tab.
+Here, you'll see a list of environments along with the packages installed in each one.
+You can search for specific packages, install new ones, or update existing ones from this interface.
+- Launch Jupyter Notebook: In Anaconda Navigator, locate and click on the Jupyter Notebook icon.
+This will launch the Jupyter Notebook interface in your default web browser.
+- Navigate to the Project Directory: Using the file browser interface in Jupyter Notebook, navigate to the directory where you have saved the project files.
+- Open the Jupyter Notebook File: Once you've located your project directory, click on the Jupyter Notebook file (with the .ipynb extension) to open it in the Jupyter Notebook editor.
+- Run the Notebook Cells: With the Jupyter Notebook file open, you can now execute the cells containing your preprocessing and visualization code by clicking on the cells and pressing Shift + Enter.
+This will run the code and generate the outputs as specified in the notebook.
+- Exploring the Project: Explore the project by interacting with the code, modifying parameters, and observing the results.
+You can also add your own analysis or visualizations as needed.
+- To view the visualizations included in this project, you will need to have PowerBI installed on your system.
+PowerBI is a powerful data visualization tool developed by Microsoft.
+You can download it from the official website.
+Please ensure that you have PowerBI installed before attempting to open the visualization file.

+## Gas Compounds Breakdown
 It's important to understand a general impact of each of greenhouse gas compound.
 A little research and a break down here will help us to understand the nature of the missing values in this dataset.

 1. **Nitrogen oxides (NO2)** is a reddish-brown, water-soluble trace gas, formed through the oxidation of nitric oxide (NO) in combustion processes.